What is a CRT TV?

 Recycling of CRT Televisions

-What is a CRT TV, when it comes to electronic waste?
-As e-waste, CRT TVs are one the most difficult types of TVs to recycle.
+I need TV recycling, but is my TV CRT?
+When it comes to electronic waste CRT TVs are one the most difficult types of TVs to recycle.
 And while they wouldn’t be classed as a device that stores sensitive data, like a hard drive, CRTs contain a large concentration of phosphors and lead.
 Both of these are necessities for its display.

 A number of companies located in the U.S. charge small fees for the collection of CRT TVS as well as other CRT items.
 Then, they subsidize their labor via the sale of wire, printed circuit boards and copper.
 Leaded CRT glass gets sold so that it can be re-melted either into other CRTs or broken down to be used in the construction of roads.

-Our IT Asset Disposition Services can help you.
+Our CRT TV recycling services can help you.
 You don’t need to mind that your old equipment will not be used anymore.
 Though they’re old, but still they have a monetary value.
 What to do?
 Call us now and let our hardworking team do their best for you.
 We’re one phone call away so grab your phone now and contact us today!